 2. Engage theoretical and/or textual/bibliographical scholarship.

 ENGL 605, ENGL 606, Electives, Directed Study, and Thesis

 3. Conduct original research and advance an original argument under faculty direction.

 4. Explain and defend original research in a formal presentation or defense.

 Directed Study and Thesis

 5. Survey the professional and academic work to which the degree leads.

 In order to complete the MA degree in English at VCU, all students must conduct original research under the direction of at least one faculty expert, and either present or defend an original argument.
 Students who choose to undertake a directed study must submit a title and abstract first to the project director and then (once it’s approved) to the MA director and committee.
 Students who take the research track must submit a thesis proposal first to a project director, then to the thesis committee, and finally (with the committee’s approval) to the program director and committee.
 The MA committee assesses both directed-study abstracts and thesis proposals under the following rubrics: “Acceptable”; “Acceptable with revision”; or “Unacceptable.”

-In the case of a directed study, the MA director and committee then evaluate the student’s oral presentation using the following rubrics: “Fail”; “Pass”; or “Pass with distinction”; the student’s faculty director then assigns a letter grade for the entire project, including both the presentation and the final essay.
-Thesis committees assess theses under the same rubrics—“Fail”; “Pass”; or “Pass with distinction”—but do not assign letter grades.
+In the case of a directed study, the MA director and committee then evaluate the student’s oral presentation using the following rubrics: “Fail” or “Pass”; the student’s faculty director then assigns a letter grade for the entire project, including both the presentation and the final essay.
+Thesis committees assess theses under the same rubrics—“Fail” or “Pass”—but do not assign letter grades.

 Les Harrison, Director of the MA Program